LAZ-697: LAZ-697M (1969-1975)

 The LAZ-697M “Tourist” replaced the LAZ-697E in 1969E.
 The roof glass panes and the air intake pipe at the back of the roof disappeared.
 Instead, the lateral windows were increased.
 The engine air supply was carried out by deflectors beneath the rear window.
-The M-modification also got a rear axle, from the Hungarian vehicle spare parts producer Raba, and a power steering.
+The M-modification also got a rear axle from the Hungarian vehicle spare parts producer Raba, and power steering.
 The braking system effectiveness was increased.

 The first time, the new bus modification was shown to the public, was at a car show in Moscow, in 1969.
 At the end of the production, the bus got the rear body part of the new LAZ-695N.
 In 2005, the former and last owner of the LAZ factory, Igor Churkin, restored a LAZ-697M, which can be seen on the left picture.
 There are no other LAZ-697M left.

 LAZ-697N (1975-1978)

 The first time the new LAZ-695N was presented to the public, was at the Exhibition of Achievements of National Economy, in Moscow, in 1971.
 An interesting fact is that the LAZ-697N was created later than the LAZ-695N and the LAZ-699N but was first introduced into serial production.
 The front of the bus changed completely.
 It got a bigger windscreen and became flatter.
 The air supply deflectors moved behind the last lateral windows.
 Firstly there were installed rectangular lights, which were produced in West Germany.
 Later they were replaced by the cheaper, round lights, which were typical for all soviet trucks and buses.

 The serial production did not last long.
 Already in 1978, the LAZ plant started to produce a transitional LAZ-697N, which in many ways was unified with the future LAZ-697R.
 It has no window leafs anymore but instead an air conditioning system, which was installed on the middle of the roof.
 A distinct feature that could be found only on that LAZ-697N, was the rear entry door, like on the upper-class coach LAZ-699N.
 But the additional door decreased the number of seats and in the subsequent modification, LAZ-697R, it was removed.